 A learning disability is a neurological disorder that cannot be cured or fixed.
 Individuals with learning disabilities may have difficulty reading, writing, spelling, recalling information, etc. Examples of learning disabilities include: dyslexia, dyscalculia, dysgraphia, etc.

 Mental illness is a term that defines a broad range of mental or emotional conditions.
 A psychiatric disability is used when a mental illness significantly interferes with a major life activity such as learning, thinking, working, sleeping, communicating, etc. Examples may include: major depression, bipolar disorder, post-traumatic stress disorder (PTSD), anxiety disorders, etc. Mental illness often forms between ages 18-25 and often leads to challenges in post-secondary education plans for students.

 Physical, Health, and Systemic Disabilities

-Physical, systemic, or health-related disabilities include, but are not limited to, mobility impairments, Multiple Sclerosis, Cerebral Palsy, chemical sensitivities, spinal cord injuries, cancer, AIDS, Muscular Dystrophy, and Spinal Bifida.
+Physical, systemic, or health-related disabilities include, but are not limited to, mobility impairments, Multiple Sclerosis, Cerebral Palsy, chemical sensitivities, spinal cord injuries, cancer, AIDS, Muscular Dystrophy, and Spina Bifida.
 Physical or health-related disabilities or systemic illnesses requiring academic accommodations require documentation from a physician in an appropriate medical specialization.

 Speech and language impairments are one or more speech/language disorders of voice, articulation, rhythm and/or the receptive and expressive processes of language.
 A current comprehensive Evaluation Report is usually determined by an educational speech language pathologist.